Tejal Jakatdar, PhD

 Education and Experience

-Dr. Jakatdar received her doctoral degree in clinical psychology from Temple University in Philadelphia, one of the top 10 clinical psychology programs in the country.
+Tejal received her doctoral degree in clinical psychology from Temple University in Philadelphia, one of the top 10 clinical psychology programs in the country.
+Tejal was trained by Dr. Richard Heimberg, an imminent clinical researcher and mentor.
 She completed her internship at New York-Presbyterian/Weill Cornell Medical Center in New York City.
 In 2010, she co-founded the Anxiety and OCD Treatment Center of Philadelphia, one of the preeminent national programs for OCD treatment.
+Tejal was mentored by Dr. Jonathan Grayson, a highly sought after OCD expert who eventually became her business partner.
 She has been practicing in Silicon Valley since 2016.

 Niko is a graduate of Santa Clara University where she received her Master of Arts in Counseling Psychology.
 She is now a Registered Associate Marriage and Family Therapist who enjoys working with adults, children, families, and all members of a diverse community.
 She gained experience working at Community Health Awareness Council (CHAC), where she specialized in working with children and adolescents.
 She treated a range of anxiety disorders including generalized anxiety, separation anxiety, social anxiety, and PTSD.
 She also treated depression, grief and loss, perfectionism, and body image issues.
 As part of treatment Niko worked closely with her clients’ families, providing them support and guidance to improve outcomes.
 She is committed to treatment that is evidence-based and solution oriented with a strong focus on comprehensive and compassionate care.
 She treated her clients using cognitive-behavioral therapy (CBT), family-focused therapy, behavioral coaching, and mindfulness techniques.
 Under Dr. Jakatdar’s supervision, Niko is continuing her work at Willow Anxiety & OCD.
 She is looking forward to applying her knowledge and skills to help individuals with OCD and anxiety related disorders.
 She is dedicated to helping clients reach their goals with a therapeutic approach that employs empirically supported treatment with a focus on holistic well-being.